chaos-mesh/website/versioned_docs/version-2.4.3/simulate-jvm-application-chaos-in-physical-nodes.md

 ### Trigger faults by setting Byteman configuration files using service mode

 You can set the fault rules according to the Byteman rule configuration.
-Regarding to the Byteman rule configuration, refer to [byteman-rule-language](https://downloads.jboss.org/byteman/4.0.16/byteman-programmers-guide.html#the-byteman-rule-language).
+For more information about the Byteman rule configuration,, refer to [byteman-rule-language](https://downloads.jboss.org/byteman/4.0.16/byteman-programmers-guide.html#the-byteman-rule-language).

 #### Parameters for triggering faults by setting Byteman configuration files